eurocontrol-asu/open_alaqs/documents/USER_GUIDE.md

 The second tab (`Roadways`) contains the settings for calculating road traffic emissions with [`COPERT`](https://copert.emisia.com/).
 Users are required to specify the average fleet year (values range from 1990 to 2030 in steps of 5) and select a country for country-specific emissions factors(or alternatively EU27).
 It should be noted that the average fleet year should be viewed as a proxy between the average fleet age and the Euro 1, Euro 2, Euro 3, Euro 4, Euro 5, and Euro 6 vehicle emission standards.

-The `ALAQS Project Properties` window, can also be accessed by clicking on the `Setup` button in the Open-ALAQS toolbar.
+The `ALAQS Project Properties` window, can also be accessed by clicking on the `Setup` button in the OpenALAQS toolbar.

 ### [Open an existing study](#open-an-existing-study)
-To open a previously created project, click on the `OPEN` button in the Open-ALAQS toolbar.
-This action opens a pop-up window (`Open an ALAQS database file`), allowing you to select an existing Open-ALAQS database (`.alaqs`) file.
+To open a previously created project, click on the `OPEN` button in the OpenALAQS toolbar.
+This action opens a pop-up window (`Open an ALAQS database file`), allowing you to select an existing OpenALAQS database (`.alaqs`) file.

 ### [Import OpenStreetMap data](#import-openstreetmap-data)
-An additional functionality is added to Open-ALAQS to facilitate the creation of emission sources based on the geographic data (roads, buildings, points of interest, and more) provided by OpenStreetMap.
+An additional functionality is added to OpenALAQS to facilitate the creation of emission sources based on the geographic data (roads, buildings, points of interest, and more) provided by OpenStreetMap.

 ![import-osm-data.PNG](./../open_alaqs/assets/import-osm-data.PNG)

-Using Nominatim, a search engine that uses the data from OpenStreetMap to provide geocoding (address to coordinates), directly from the Open-ALAQS toolbar the user can select and import airport related geographical data to the study.
+Using Nominatim, a search engine that uses the data from OpenStreetMap to provide geocoding (address to coordinates), directly from the OpenALAQS toolbar the user can select and import airport related geographical data to the study.
 The image below illustrates the information that can be collected from OpenStreetMap.

 ![import-osm-data-ex2.PNG](./../open_alaqs/assets/import-osm-data-ex2.PNG)